Doing your research for your next mattress?

 #1 Don’t look for vague terms like “Best mattress for _________”

 Regardless of what advisement you are reading, there isn’t one perfect mattress that would fit everyone.
 It just doesn’t exist.

-If you are looking for a mattress that is best for lower back issue,
+If you are looking for one that is best for a lower back issue,

 Back pain comes with all kinds of shapes and sizes.

-One mattress works for one person with back pain.
+One that works for one person with back pain.

-It doesn’t automatically make that mattress works for you.
+It doesn’t automatically make that one works for you.